SecOpsPete/incident-response-sentinel/brute-force-detection-sentinel/README.md

 <img src="images/NoSuccessfulLogons.png" alt="Analytics Rule Settings" style="width:80%;">

 This confirmed that none of the brute force attempts achieved any logon status other than "LogonFailed".
+As a result no systems required wiping or recovery procedures.

 ---

 ## 4. 📋 Post-Incident Activity (NIST IR Step 4)

-Following containment and validation, incident handlers should document findings, response actions, and outcome.

-### 📝 Commenting and Documentation
+### Commenting and Documentation

-All observations and decisions made during the incident lifecycle can be logged within Sentinel’s Activity Log.
+Following containment and eradication, all incident lifecycle findings were documented in the Incident report in Sentinel.
+Response actions and outcome were also fully documented.

 ![Activity Comment](images/ActivityComment6.png)